 The Australian Constitution does not expressly protect the freedom of expression.
 Though Australia is a signatory to the International Covenant on Civil and Political Rights, there has been no express implementation of its principles, which include the right to hold opinions without interference and the right to freedom of expression (Article 19).

 The High Court has held that the freedom of expression with regards to political discussion is an implied constitutional right.
 However, the right does not extend more generally to cases where political issues are not involved.
-Arts Law advocates for the right to freedom of expression to be recognized so as to protect artistic expression and foster cultural growth in Australia.
+Arts Law advocates for the right to freedom of expression to be recognised so as to protect artistic expression and foster cultural growth in Australia.

 This information sheet aims to introduce artists to the limitations they are most likely to be confronted with or ought to consider.
 While these limitations do exist, Arts Law encourages artists to seek legal advice regarding specific queries before opting not to create or exclude certain expression from their artistic work.